NREL-Sienna/InfrastructureSystems.jl/docs/src/dev_tools/components_and_container.md

-# Components and System
+# Components and SystemData

 ## Component structs

-InfrastructureSystems provides a common way of managing component structs in a system.
+`InfrastructureSystems.jl` provides a common way of managing component structs in a system.

 ## Type hierachy

-Make every component a subtype of InfrastructureSystemsComponent.
+Make every component a subtype of `InfrastructureSystems.jl`Component.

 ## Interface requirements